 Economic Impact

-Just prior to the construction of the Boise Whitewater Park, the 30th Street area was a disinvested neighborhood.
+Prior to the construction of the Boise Whitewater Park, the 30th Street area was a disinvested neighborhood.
 Today it is part of a burgeoning economic area, with street improvements, recreation opportunities, new retail and service offerings.
 Other communities with whitewater parks have experienced economic impacts to the local economy in terms of millions of dollars.
-This neighborhood is poised to see the same kinds of benefits.
+This neighborhood has seen the same kinds of benefits.

 In Golden, Colorado, a whitewater park on Clear Creek contributes an estimated $2 million annually to the city’s economy.
 A river recreation park in Vail contributes $1.8 million annually, and a park in Breckenridge $1.4 million annually.

 More than three out of four Americans engage in healthy outdoor activities.
 Of these outdoor recreation enthusiasts, 24 million enjoy paddling sports.
-More than 150,000 Idahoans in 2007 – 16% of the population – enjoyed paddle sports, the same number in fact as enjoyed winter snow sports such as skiing, snowshoeing and snowboarding combined.
+More than 150,000 Idahoans in 2007 – 16% of the population – enjoyed paddle sports and even more when you include the surge in river surfing of the past decade.

 In nearby Cascade, Idaho, a University of Idaho Extension study showed that the park drew nearly 20,000 visitors its first year, and 50,000 the next.
 That figure will increase as Kelly’s develops further.